 Divorce is a difficult and emotional experience, especially when you have children between you.
 Parents may fight over custody and have difficulty making decisions concerning their child.

 A parenting plan is there to establish how both of the divorced parents will share the responsibilities for the children following the divorce.
-Therefore, here are some of the best tips for creating a successful parenting plan with your ex.
+Therefore, here are some of the best tips from For Ladies By Ladies for creating a successful parenting plan with your ex.

 Going through the process of divorce is difficult for everyone, including your child.
 Consider going to counseling.
 With a counselor, you’ll find the right tools to avoid emotional outbursts, which can cause your children even more confusion than they already likely feel.
 Counseling can provide stability and support in dealing with the stress of what’s going on.

 It can be extremely stressful to try to keep yourself calm during such a stressful time.
 Therapy can be a fantastic solution.
 Hopefully, you and your ex can find a way to reach agreements without letting things escalate every time.